 Several public footpaths and bridleways pass through the area, and the entire woodland is dedicated as open access land under the Countryside and Rights of Way Act.

 The network of forest roads here are popular with local horse riders and four waymarked walking trails are maintained by the local team.
 Dedicated single track cycle trails, purpose built by the 1 South West project, cater for both moderately experienced off road cyclists and more proficient mountain bikers.

-There are also car parking and toilet facilities, a picnic and barbecue area, children's play area and Woods café on site.
+There are also car parking and toilet facilities, a picnic area, children's play area and Woods cafe on site.